 Benefits: the perfect all in one moisturiser for the skin, body, face, hands, nails, scalp and hair.

-Brands: Look for brands that use pure, unadulterated oil, like Kahina, Moroccan Natural or Verità Classic.
-Because it is so expensive, some brands only use a few drops and dilute the oil with other products, but pure Argan oil, such as that used by Kari Gran or Sprekenhus, will give you the best results for smooth skin and hair–check the label!
+Brands: Look for brands that use pure, unadulterated oil, like those by Kahina and Moroccan Natural.
+Because it is so expensive, some brands only use a few drops and dilute the oil with other products, but pure Argan Oil, such as that used by the brands above, will give you the best results for smooth skin and hair–check the label!
 (PS: One that contains very, very little Argan at all is the popular brand Moroccan Oil.)

 Benefits: This sweet smelling oil is very high in Vitamin E and makes a great moisturiser and cleanser.
 Perfect for rubbing into cuticles, dabbing onto the ends of hair, or using to hydrate and nourish skin.